 - Print out a copy of the Summer Assignment packet. - Read the directions for each section carefully! - Each section should be clearly labeled in your work. - Each section of the assignment must be fully handwritten in a neat and organized format. - All research/information needs to be appropriately cited using APA format.
-This should be completed for EACH section.
-A quick google search will help you with formatting. - All work is to be completed on your own.
+This should be completed for EACH section that specifically indicates a works cited page is needed.
+A quick google search will help you with APA formatting. - All work is to be completed on your own.
 You may NOT work with other students to complete this assignment. - The checklist, provided at the end of this packet, should be completed and attached to the front of your work.
 Do not add in grades, only check what has been completed. - You will be required to take a quiz on the information covered in this assignment within the first two weeks of the course.
-The assignment, along with the quiz, will count as a test grade. - Do NOT include this page in your submission.
+The assignment, along with the quiz, will count as a test grade. - Do NOT include this page in your physical submission of this assignment.
 The CHECKLIST must be the first page as part of your submitted assignment.